AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

 1. Click **Save Changes**.

-1. Set up an additional user (recommended by PayPal):
+1. Set up another user (recommended by PayPal):

    - Go to [manager.paypal.com][3] and log in to your account.

-   - Follow the instructions to set up an additional user.
+   - Follow the instructions to set up another user.

    - Click **Update**.